huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_instance.md

 The `backup_strategy` block supports:

 * `start_time` - (Required, String) Specifies the backup time window.
 Automated backups will be triggered during the backup time window.
 The value cannot be empty.
 It must be a valid value in the "hh:mm-HH:MM" format.
   The current time is in the UTC format.
   + The HH value must be 1 greater than the hh value.
-  + The values from mm and MM must be the same and must be set to any of the following 00, 15, 30, or 45.
+  + The values from mm and MM must be the same and must be set to **00**.

 * `keep_days` - (Required, Int) Specifies the number of days to retain the generated backup files.
 The value range is from 0 to 732.
-  + If this parameter is set to 0, the automated backup policy is not set.
+If this parameter is set to 0, the automated backup policy is disabled.

-  + If this parameter is not transferred, the automated backup policy is enabled by default.
-Backup files are stored for seven days by default.
+* `period` - (Optional, String) Specifies the backup cycle.
+Data will be automatically backed up on the selected days every week.
+  + If you set the `keep_days` to 0, this parameter is no need to set.
+  + If you set the `keep_days` within 6 days, set the parameter value to **1,2,3,4,5,6,7**, data is automatically backed up on each day every week.
+  + If you set the `keep_days` between 7 and 732 days, set the parameter value to at least one day of every week.
+    For example: **1**, **3,5**.

 ## Attribute Reference